 We arrive home.
 Hello baby!
 This is your new house.
 The whole world, in its entirety, will be forever changed.
 You will be the sun and we will rotate around you forevermore.
 Time for a nap.
 Gently we place the baby into the bassinet and then its time to turn off the lights, pull the room darkening shades and SLEEP.
 But wait.
 That won’t work.
 If the lights are off we can’t see if she’s breathing.
 If we can’t see that she’s breathing..maybe she’s not.
 No!
 Sorry this plan will not work.
 Abort mission.
 Abort mission!
 Turning off the lights won’t do.
 Instead, we collapsed in exhaustion laying across the bed, with our heads half in the bassinet, with the ceiling fan light turned all the way on!
 Just about the time my brain and heart gave way and allowed my eyes to close, the baby woke up..starving.
 Let the breastfeeding commence.
 No lactation nurse, no holds barred.
 Let’s do this.

 To my teet I drew my baby.
 She suckled.
 She didn’t latch very well.
 I knew that my milk hadn’t come in yet, as the lactation nurse had already informed me of my ineptitude before I had even left the hospital.
 She, also, had set me up with a medieval contraption known as an SNS.
 Not familiar with this?
 Oh, aren’t you the lucky girl?
 SNS stands for Supplemental Nursing System which is basically today’s scarlet letter for you are a fucking loser who doesn’t have the capability of feeding your own offspring.
 That’s right, there are broads in the world breastfeeding their boobie nectar to chihuahuas and I can’t keep my own human alive.
 Fuck.
 It was the Chia pet all over again.
-I was panicked.
+I was panicked that I was going to have to be dependent on a breast pump that is electric.
 I was popping Fenugreek like they were the last tic tacs in the world.
 Anyways, those were my choices…Fenugreek and SNS…until my milk dropped.
 What does that even mean?
 It’s not like a gallon of formula is going to come spilling out of me.
 I pumped..barely a taste for my infant.
 So, I grudgingly hook myself up to the SNS.
 Picture, if you will, some sort of human type version of what is used on cows.
 Basically, it was a small container that you filled with formula, that hung around your neck.
 There was a very small tube attached to that which was then taped to the top of your breast and down at the nipple.For me, that meant atop the nipple shield.
 It was a pretty hostile site.
 Poor baby Bella.
 Why couldn’t her Mommy just produce like all the other Mommies?
 I don’t know baby.
 These fucking D boobs apparently are for fun and not function.ARGH!
 The humiliation.